Dustin-Ray/capyCRYPT/CONTRIBUTING.md

 - "Explain the &mut keyword"
 - "What is a trait and why should I use it?"
 - "What are effective strategies to reduce memory usage when working with large data?"
+- "Here's this java function.
+What would it look like in rust?"

 ## Getting Started